 This presentation takes a deeper dive into the diversity within the Hispanic community to better understand and connect with them.
-It encompasses a diverse range of backgrounds, cultures, and musical and culinary tastes.
+It covers the diverse background, culture, and taste in music and food.
 The presentation will also cover social issues and struggles that many Hispanic communities face and how the role of Hispanic liaison helps bridge gaps of communication and trust.